malingahasantha/Linux-interview-questions/README.md

 * What is the difference between a process and a thread?

 * How do you check the available disk space in Linux?
+   * By typing df (disk-free) will show the disk usage details for every file system on your Linux machine. df -h will show the output in a human-readable format.

 * What is the role of the superuser in Linux?
+   * It's like admin access.
+It has unrestricted access to all commands, files, directories, and resources.

 * What is the difference between a hard link and a symbolic link?